Lesson video

 So that's a really good answer from Izzy.

-Okay, so what about user experience?
-So designers use anthropometric data to ensure users have the best user experience with the product.
+So designers use anthropometric data to ensure users have the best, users have the best user experience with the product.

-Adding soft materials and materials that allow for ventilation along with the padded seat for comfort are further supporting this."
-And that's all about the user experience, to make you comfortable using this product.
+Adding soft materials and materials that allow for ventilation along with the padded seat and the padded seat for comfort are further supporting this.

-So, what about risk then?
-So designers use anthropometric data to help reduce the risk of injury or misuse when using a product.
+So designers use anthropometric data to help reduce the risk or injury of, sorry, risk of injury or misuse when looking at when designing, when using a product.

 Let's get that right.

-This can minimise injuries to your back."
-And Sam, of course, says, "Adjustable height to positions feature ensure that the chair can be set to the correct posture for the user.
+" And Sam, of course, says, "Adjustable height to positions feature ensure that the chair can be set to the correct posture for the user.

-This can avoid injuries to your wrist, back and neck."
-And that's very important if you're sat down for a long time.
+" And that's very important if you're sat down for a long time.

 Okay, so onto the final task.

-So what I want you to do first, is identify the anthropometric data needed to support the designing of a kettle.
+So what I want you to do first is identify the anthropometric data needed to support the designing of a kettle.

 And what we're talking about is a kettle here with a separate base.